 To start the VA loan process, contact a VA-approved lender either online or via phone.
 A VA loan specialist will ask basic questions about the borrower’s financial history and homebuying goals to determine if a loan suits the borrower right now.
 Prequalification helps borrowers and lenders establish an immediate sense of eligibility and start building a foundation for the next stage, which is loan preapproval.

 The main difference between prequalification and preapproval is typically the verification of information.
-Preapproval shows lenders that a borrower is capable homebuyer.
+Preapproval shows lenders that a borrower is a capable homebuyer.
 The process requires effort from the borrower as paperwork collection and submission becomes important.
 Helpful VA lenders fill out chunks of the paperwork for you, as well as prepare and organize anything you need to complete.
 You may be able to do some or all of this process online.

 When the lender receives the borrower’s documents, the borrower receives a preapproval letter that outlines anything the borrower must do to officially finish the VA loan paperwork.
 These conditions in the preapproval letter must be met in order for you to get to closing day and into your home.